Handling Money Amounts¶

 The currency is not stored in the database.
 Changing the default currency in a production environment will not recalculate any existing orders.
 All numbers will remain the same and will be incorrectly displayed as the new currency.

 In Saleor’s codebase, money amounts exist either as Money or TaxedMoney instances.

 Money is a type representing amount of money in specific currency: 100 USD is represented by Money(100, ‘USD’).
 This type doesn’t hold any additional information useful for commerce but, unlike Decimal, it implements safeguards and checks for calculations and comparisions of monetary values.
 Money amounts are stored on model using MoneyField that provides its own safechecks on currency and precision of stored amount.
 If you ever need to get to the Decimal of your Money object, you’ll find it on the amount property.

 Sometimes a product may be available under more than single price due to it’s variants defining custom prices different from base brice.
-For such situations Product defines additional get_price_range and get_gross_price_range methods that return TaxedMoneyRange object defining minim and maximum prices on its start and stop attributes.
-This object is then used by the UI to differentatie between displaying price as “10 USD” or “from 10 USD” in case of products where prices differ between variants.
+For such situations Product defines additional get_price_range method that return TaxedMoneyRange object defining minimum and maximum prices on its start and stop attributes.
+This object is then used by the UI to differentiate between displaying price as “10 USD” or “from 10 USD” in case of products where prices differ between variants.